linode/docs/docs/guides/tools-reference/tools/how-to-use-silver-searcher/index.md

 4
 {{< /output >}}

-If you just want to list the names of files with matching results, use the `-l` option with The Silver Searcher:
+If you just want to list the names of files with matching results, use the `-l` option with The Silver Searcher.

     ag -l restful ~/express